jstrausd/homebridge-simple-wled/README.md

     ]
 ```

-## Adding a switch for Ambilight/Moodlight or Adalight/Moodlight
+## 🌦 Adding a switch for Ambilight/Moodlight or Adalight/Moodlight
-If you want to add a switch, to switch between Ambilight and Moodlight just add ' "AmbilightSwitch": true ' without ' ' to
+If you want to add a switch, to switch between Ambilight and Moodlight you have to add the "ambilightSwitch" option.
-your config.
 This works also with multiple IP-Adresses and effects like described above.

+If not specified, it's default off/false

 ```
     "platforms": [